-Effective Split Testing and Optimisation
+Effective Split Testing and Optimization

 Multiple Email Marketing Service Integrations Supported

-Bloom is essentially a tool to entice your visitors to subscribe to your email list or newsletter.
-Therefore, it’s good to know that it integrates with all of the most popular email list management services, including AWeber, MailChimp, Constant Contact, Get Response, Infusionsoft, and many more.
+Bloom is essentially a tool for enticing your visitors to subscribe to your email list or newsletter.
+Therefore, it’s good to see that it integrates with all of the most popular email list management services, including AWeber, MailChimp, Constant Contact, ConvertKit, GetResponse, Infusionsoft, MailerLite and many more.
 You can also integrate the plugin with multiple accounts, which means you can subscribe visitors to the different lists you manage.

-Useful Optin Form Performance Statistics
+Useful Opt-in Form Performance Statistics

-You can also view the highest converting pages on your website, and see the number of signups per day.
+You can also view the highest converting pages on your website and see the number of signups per day.

 Form settings can also be imported and exported between sites, making it easy to quickly deploy your tried-and-tested designs and settings to a new project.

-Bloom Review: Creating an Email Optin Form
+Bloom Review: Creating an Email Opt-in Form